google/rtc-video-quality/README.md

 This script currently supports [libvpx](https://www.webmproject.org/code/) and [libyami](https://github.com/01org/libyami) implementations of VP8 and VP9.
 Adding support for additional encoders are encouraged.
-This requires adding an entry under `generate_data.sh` which handles the new encoder, optionally including support for spatial/temporal configurations.
+This requires adding an entry under `generate_graphdata.py` which handles the new encoder, optionally including support for spatial/temporal configurations.